-This has probably stemmed from one of the many financial books that I read.
+This has probably stemmed from reading a financial book.
 Many spout the benefits of tracking your net-worth.
 It’s pretty influential when these folks are enjoying early retirement.

-Recently, I calculated my entire lifetime income and how much I had in liquid assets versus that lifetime of earnings.
+Recently, I calculated my lifetime worth of income and how much I have in liquid assets versus that lifetime of earnings.

 I am still not over those results but tracking the progress of my current net-worth has been…fun.
-Is this what a bean counter feels like?
+Yet, it feels strange to admit that.

-After all, I wouldn’t have seen my net-worth go up $6,000 if it hadn’t of been for me tracking my progress, saving like it’s going out of style, and doing fun stuff that doesn’t involve money.
+After all, I wouldn’t have seen my net-worth go up $6,000 if it hadn’t of been for tracking my progress, saving like it’s going out of style, and doing picking up hobbies that doesn’t involve money.